moonwell-fi/moonwell-contracts-v2/README.md

 For more in depth review of the MToken <-> Comptroller <-> Multi Reward Distributor, see the Cross Contract Interaction [Documentation](https://github.com/code-423n4/2023-07-moonwell/blob/main/CROSSCONTRACTINTERACTION.md).

+More docs can be found on [docs.moonwell.fi](https://docs.moonwell.fi/), but bear in mind that those are for V1 and don't include the changes introduced in V2.

 # Scope